-The benefits of SIM software during public consultation
+Examples and benefits of Stakeholder Information Management software for public consultation initiatives.

-Land Component – There can be a land component with SIM, when a property located near a mine, pipeline or airport for example IS the stakeholder.
-It is important to track communications with the people that have an interest in the property.
-People may change in this case, but the stakeholder (the property) stays that same.
-SIM maintains the communication record connected with a property, even when contacts change over time.
+- Land Component – There is often a land-based component with SIMS, where an impacted property located near a mine, pipeline or airport for example IS the de facto stakeholder.
+It is important to track communications with the various people that have an interest in the property; however, such people may change over time, but the stakeholder (the property) stays that same.
+SIMS maintains the communication record connected with a property, even when contacts change over time.

-Anonymous Contributions – There may be the need for consultations with stakeholders/rights-holders who chose to be anonymous in order to participate, or who just don’t want further contact after an initial consultation.
-SIM enables you to index communications properly, even when you don’t have a stakeholder name to connect it to.
+- Anonymous Contributions – There may be the need for consultations with stakeholders/rights-holders who chose to be anonymous in order to participate, or who just don’t want further contact after an initial consultation.
+SIMS enables you to index communications properly, even when you don’t have a stakeholders’ name to connect it to.

-Complex Relationships – Stakeholders and rights-holders can wear many hats during a consultation, or hold many roles in an organization.
-For example there might be familial relationships amongst stakeholders/rights-holders that must be accounted for.
-Or a person might have personal interests in a project in addition to interest held when representing a stakeholder group.
-SIM tracks relationships between groups that are highly relevant to consultation outcomes, as these relationships can drive the dynamics between communities and affect outcomes.
+- Complex Relationships – Stakeholders and rights-holders can and do ‘wear many hats’ during a consultation or hold varied roles in one or mare organizations.
+For example, there might be familial relationships amongst stakeholders/rights-holders that must be accounted for.
+Or a person might have personal interests in a project in addition to interest held when representing the various stakeholder group to which they belong.
+SIMS tracks relationships between groups that are highly relevant to consultation outcomes, as these relationships can drive the dynamics between communities and affect outcomes.

-Supplier Expertise – Companies like SustaiNet that are immersed in the SIM space are uniquely positioned to offer industry expertise that may be missing with CRM suppliers.
-The right vendor can help you benchmark your project consultations against industry best practices, and stay with you for the life of your software subscription.
-CRM vendors don’t have the expertise in the space – this is why there is an entire industry dedicated to SIM.
+- Supplier Expertise – Companies like SustaiNet are immersed in the SIMS space and are uniquely positioned to offer industry expertise that will be missing with CRM suppliers (we will bet our bottom dollar that there’s not a single customer support staff at any CRM vendor who understands true stakeholder engagement).
+The right vendor can help you benchmark your project consultations against industry best practices, provide ongoing support tailored to your needs, and stay with you for the life of your software subscription.